donbrowne/magpie-gdp12/trunk/README.txt

 as the media and static files folders to a folder served by Apache (or not if the user leaves the appropriate field blank when prompted by the script.)
-The page can be accessed by navigating to the URL where that folder is served, and launching the wsgi script.
+The page can be accessed by navigating to the URL where that wsgi script is served, and launching the wsgi script.
 This assumes that the folder from which Apache servers has a suitable htaccess file for serving wsgi files, and that Apache has been suitably configured.
 The htaccess file will look like -